SuperFlyTV/sofie-demo-blueprints/README.md

      - For vMix, the port can be obtained from "Settings > Web Contoller".
 It defaults to `8088`.
 1. Go back to the Studio settings (http://localhost:3000/settings/studio/studio0) and scroll down to the Blueprint Configuration section.
    - Create and fill out the configuration for the devices you have.
+1. If using vMix, scroll down to the Layer Mappings section and find the `vmix_dve_multiview` layer.
+   - Click the edit button (pencil icon) to the right of this layer.
+   - Set the Index to the number of the vMix input you'd like to use for DVE splits.
+   - In vMix, open the settings for that input and select "Layers / Multi View" in the left pane.
+   - In the top right, select the DVE layout you'd like to use.
+We recommend the third option in the top row, but you can use whatever you like.
 1. Restart the Playout Gateway.
 1. Use the [Rundown Editor](https://github.com/SuperFlyTV/sofie-automation-rundown-editor) or the [Spreadsheet Gateway](https://github.com/SuperFlyTV/spreadsheet-gateway) to add a demo rundown to Sofie.
 1. Go to the Rundowns page (http://localhost:3000/rundowns) and click on the rundown you added in the previous step.